 of no fixed nationality,

 at the Shalimar Gardens.

-Only the the final stanza does the speaker expound upon the negative aspects of her past life in Pakistan.
+Only in the final stanza of ‘Presents from My Aunts in Pakistan’ does the speaker expound upon the negative aspects of her past life in Pakistan.
 She saw “beggars” and “sweeper-girls” who were likely homeless and had no place to go.
 And yet, when she saw them, she still felt that she was the one who was on the outside, because she was “of no fixed nationality”.
 When she was in Pakistan, she had pondered this as she stared out “at the Shalimar Gardens”.
 It becomes apparent that the speaker has never felt entirely at home anywhere.
 Neither Pakistan nor England seemed to welcome her entirely.
 In Pakistan, she felt different because she was part English.
 In England, she felt different because she was part Pakistani.
 The speaker subtly reveals her inner feelings that she has no place to call home because she is from two different cultures and ethnicity.